translationalneuromodeling/tapas/rDCM/README.md

 responsibility of each user to ensure that his/her dataset fulfills these requirements.
 Please refer to the main toolbox references (see below) for more detailed explanations.

-We would also like to highlight and acknowledge that the rDCM toolbox uses some functions that were publised as part of the Statistical Parameteric Mapping (SPM) toolbox.
-The respective functions are marked with the prefix `tapas_rdcm_spm`.